gnat/css-scope-inline/README.md

 This method also leaves your existing styles untouched, allowing you to mix and match at your liesure.

-## 🎁 Installation
+## 🎁 Install

-Just ✂️ copy + 📋 paste the snippet into your HTML.
+✂️ copy + 📋 paste the snippet into your HTML.

 Or, 📥 [download](https://raw.githubusercontent.com/gnat/css-scope-inline/main/script.js) into your project, and add `<script src="script.js"></script>` to your `<head>`.